Choline: Functions in the fetus

 Choline is in high demand during pregnancy as a substrate for building cellular membranes (rapid fetal and mother tissue expansion), increased need for one-carbon moieties (a substrate for methylation of DNA and other functions), raising choline stores in fetal and placental tissues, and for increased production of lipoproteins (proteins containing "fat" portions).
 In particular, there is interest in the impact of choline consumption on the brain.
 This stems from choline's use as a material for making cellular membranes (particularly in making phosphatidylcholine).
-Human brain growth is most rapid during the third trimester of pregnancy and continues to be rapid to approximately five years of age.
+Human brain growth is most rapid during the third trimester of pregnancy and continues to be rapid until approximately five years of age.
 During this time, the demand is high for sphingomyelin, which is made from phosphatidylcholine (and thus from choline), because this material is used to myelinate (insulate) nerve fibers.
 Choline is also in demand for the production of the neurotransmitter acetylcholine, which can influence the structure and organization of brain regions, neurogenesis, myelination, and synapse formation.
 Acetylcholine is even present in the placenta and may help control cell proliferation and differentiation (increases in cell number and changes of multiuse cells into dedicated cellular functions) and parturition.

 Choline uptake into the brain is controlled by a low-affinity transporter located at the blood–brain barrier.
 Transport occurs when arterial blood plasma choline concentrations increase above 14 μmol/L, which can occur during a spike in choline concentration after consuming choline-rich foods.
 Neurons, conversely, acquire choline by both high- and low-affinity transporters.
 Choline is stored as membrane-bound phosphatidylcholine, which can then be used for acetylcholine neurotransmitter synthesis later.
 Acetylcholine is formed as needed, travels across the synapse, and transmits the signal to the following neuron.
 Afterwards, acetylcholinesterase degrades it, and the free choline is taken up by a high-affinity transporter into the neuron again.

 Uses

 Choline chloride and choline bitartrate are used in dietary supplements.
 Bitartrate is used more often due to its lower hygroscopicity.
-Certain choline salts are used to supplement chicken, turkey and some other animal feeds.
+Certain choline salts are used to supplement chicken, turkey, and some other animal feeds.
 Some salts are also used as industrial chemicals: for example, in photolithography to remove photoresist.
 Choline theophyllinate and choline salicylate are used as medicines, as well as structural analogs, like methacholine and carbachol.
 Radiolabeled cholines, like 11C-choline, are used in medical imaging.
 Other commercially used salts include tricholine citrate and choline bicarbonate.